Human Systems Intervention MA

 - A clearly delineated career intention concerning the development of intervention expertise for a particular domain of professional practice.

-- Be capable of undertaking all core courses of the first year in the scheduled sequence of the program.
+- Capacity to undertake all core courses of the first year in the scheduled sequence of the program.

 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
 Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.